 In August 2008, we acquired our 70% interest in DCE.
 In April 2009, DCE entered into a 15-year gas sale agreement with Shell Energy North America (US) L.P. ("Shell") for the sale to Shell of specified levels of biomethane produced by DCE's landfill gas processing facility.
 There is, however, no guarantee that DCE will be able to produce or sell up to the maximum volumes called for under the agreement.
 DCE's ability to produce such volumes of biomethane depends on a number of factors beyond DCE's control, including, but not limited to, the availability and composition of the landfill gas that is collected, successful permitting, the operation of the landfill by the City of Dallas and the reliability of the processing facility's critical equipment.
 The DCE facility is subject to periods of reduced production or non-production due to upgrades, maintenance, repairs and other factors.
 For example, as part of an operational upgrade in March 2009, the facility was shut down for approximately one month.
-Also, on June 12, 2009, the facility was taken offline for upgrades from September 20, 2010 until September 25, 2010.
+Also, on June 12, 2009, the facility was taken offline for repairs that were completed on July 2, 2009 and the facility was taken offline for upgrades from September 20, 2010 until September 25, 2010.
 Severe winter weather in Texas resulted in power outages and broken equipment in February 2011, resulting in a week of down time and an extended period during which the plant operated at half capacity.
 Future operational upgrades, including planned expansion of the plant, or complications in the operations of the facility could require additional shutdowns during 2011, and accordingly, DCE's revenues may fluctuate from quarter to quarter.